 But co-signing on a loan with a significant other also means that each of your credit histories will be judged--and affected if you default on payment--and that things can get hairy if you break up.
 Plus, it usually means double the paperwork (detailed financial documents for two people) during the application process.

-Here are the most important issues to consider when applying for a mortgage with a significant other, according to Robbie Gendels, a vice president and loan officer at National Cooperative Bank.
+Here are the most important issues to consider when applying for a mortgage with a significant other, according to Brittney Baldwin, vice president of National Cooperative Bank.

 Credit scores: When two people are applying for a mortgage together, the bank only looks at one person's credit score.
 Unfortunately, it's the lower of two credit scores.
 That means that one person's less-than-stellar credit score can hurt the chances of your getting a loan or the best rate.